 Work: The City of Charleston strictly regulates horse work schedules to no more than 8 hours per day and 6 days per week.
 In season, our horses normally have a five-day workweek and will work 5-6 hours per day.

-Leisure: Old South Carriage Company owns a 65-acre plantation, Sugah Cain, on Johns Island, 8 miles from our stable.
+Leisure: Old South Carriage Company owns a 65-acre farm, Sugah Cain, on Johns Island, 8 miles from our stable.
 Our horses are consistently rotated to Sugah Cain where they are free to run in large pastures or graze leisurely under century-old live oaks.

 Breaks are a must.
 Between tours, horses get a minimum of a 15-minute break in front of a water trough.
 Showers and high performance fans keep them cool.